 - Your pension is unaffected by the ups and downs of the stock market.

 Despite all of these advantages, there are some downsides to having a pension of this sort, such as a lack of choice over when and how to take your pension.
-So, growing numbers of people are considering whether to exchange their DB pension rights for a cash equivalent.
+As a result, some people are considering whether to exchange their DB pension rights for a cash equivalent.

 The purpose of this guide is to provide some basic factual information about the pros and cons of making a transfer of this sort, so that you are better informed prior to seeking impartial and expert financial advice about your individual circumstances.

-However, it is important to stress that, because of the attractive features of DB pensions, the Financial Conduct Authority (FCA) tells financial advisers to start from the assumption that it is not in people’s interests to exchange their DB pension rights for a cash alternative1 .
+However, it is important to stress that, because of the attractive features of DB pensions, the Financial Conduct Authority (FCA) tells financial advisers to start from the assumption that it is not in people’s interests to exchange their DB pension rights for a cash alternative1.
+The Pension Regulator (TPR) also believes it is likely to be in the best interests of the majority of members to remain in their DB scheme2.

 Growing numbers of people are being offered very large cash sums in exchange for giving up all of their rights in their DB pension scheme.
 These cash sums can be used in two main ways: